Liz Carr: Disability activism

+In 2024, Carr presented a documentary, Better Off Dead?, advocating against assisted suicide.
+In 2025, Carr is set to appear at Greenbelt Festival to share her reasons for believing that the UK should not legalise assisted suicide.

 Personal life

-In 2010 Carr entered into a civil partnership with longtime partner Jo Church in what Carr called "A Wheelie Special Wedding".
-Her father gave a speech in which he was prohibited from using words like "brave."
-Carr and her partner danced to the Dirty Dancing theme and the local fire brigade held her, and her chair, aloft.
+In 2010, Carr entered into a civil partnership with longtime partner, Jo Church, in what Carr called "A Wheelie Special Wedding".
+Her father gave a speech in which he joked he was prohibited from using words such as "brave".
+Carr and her partner prerecorded their first dance.
+In the video, they danced to the Dirty Dancing theme and the local fire brigade held Carr and her chair aloft.

 On 10 August 2017, Carr and her personal assistant were the victims of an attack by a man armed with scissors.
 The assailant was subsequently arrested and detained under the Mental Health Act 2007.